KonstantinTomashevich/Kan/unit/render_pipeline_language/readme.md

 };
 ```

+## Descriptor sets

+There are several inbuilt descriptor sets that correspond to the common usage pattern:

+- `set_pass` is advised for data that stays bound during the whole render pass like projection view matrix.
+- `set_material` is advised for data that is shared between lots of objects and corresponds to
+  high level concept of materials.
+- `set_object` is advised for data unique for scene object, but when binding is rarely changed.
+For example, object may
+  store its data in its own uniform buffer and update this buffer without changing descriptor set.
+- `set_instanced` is advised for data that is unique for every scene object and which binding changing every frame.
+  For example, instanced parameter buffers might technically change every frame.

+Any set keyword inside declaration syntax is called `set_prefix` below.

+Hardcoded set names are used to make writing shaders more explicit and easy to understand as render pipeline language
+is designed to provide as much information as possible to the high level material system instead of just arbitrary set
+numbers.
+Also, we have only 4 descriptor sets as it is the minimum guaranteed number of supported sets on modern GPUs.

 ## Buffers

 Buffer is a group variables that serve the same purpose and usually stored in one physical buffer object.